Coast Guard: Actions Needed to Enhance IT Program Implementation

 The Commandant of the United States Coast Guard should direct the Deputy Commandant for Mission Support to implement the leading practices for network capacity planning that we identified, including (1) compiling a complete and accurate inventory of hardware, software, and configurations; (2) identifying traffic growth predictions; (3) prioritizing network traffic; (4) performing simulations and what-if-analyses; and (5) continually monitoring the health of the infrastructure to ensure it is meeting demand and mission needs.
 (Recommendation 2)

 In January 2023, DHS stated that the Coast Guard is tracking it operational technology under the cognizant divisions responsible for the systems.
-However, according to DHS, the Coast Guard has efforts underway to consolidate this operational technology inventory data into a central, comprehensive inventory by May 2023.
+However, according to DHS, the Coast Guard has efforts underway to consolidate this operational technology inventory data into a central, comprehensive inventory.
+In February 2024, the Coast Guard stated that it expected to have the inventory completed by May 31, 2024.
 We will continue to monitor the Coast Guard's efforts in implementing this recommendation.

 Priority Rec.